 Brian currently serves on the Board of Advisors at the Center for New America Security (CNAS); and the Board of Advisors at the Maxwell School of Citizenship and Public Affairs at Syracuse University.

 Brian holds an MPA from the Maxwell School of Citizenship and Public Affairs at Syracuse University; and a B.S. from Syracuse University where he was a Division 1 student-athlete.

-Bryant is a Principal at DBO Partners and joined the firm in 2012.
+Bryant is a Managing Director at DBO Partners and joined the firm in 2012.
 He focuses on M&A and private placement transactions across all industries, with an emphasis on technology.
 Prior to DBO, Bryant was an Analyst at Morgan Stanley in the Financial Sponsors Group focusing on M&A and corporate finance advisory services for Private Equity firms and their portfolio companies.

 Bryant is originally from the San Francisco Bay Area and received his BA in Philosophy, Politics, and Economics from the University of Pennsylvania, graduating with honors.
 He was Captain of Penn’s Golf Team, and also a member of their 2007 Ivy League Championship Team.